Parental leave

 Keep in touch

-Employees can access up to 10 keeping in touch days without affecting their ongoing entitlement to parental leave or PLP.
+Under the FW Act, employees can access up to 10 keeping in touch days during their period of unpaid parental leave.
 Keeping in touch days cannot occur within 14 days of the birth or placement of the child (where the employee suggests the keeping in touch day), or within 42 days of the birth or placement of the child (where the employer suggests the keeping in touch day).

-• meeting before the employee starts leave – talk about key contacts, handovers of work, important dates during their leave and how you will keep in touch while the employee is on leave.
-Find out the employee’s expectations and preferences concerning contact during parental leave
+- meeting before the employee starts leave – find out the employee’s expectations and preferences concerning contact during their leave.
+Talk about key contacts, handovers of work, important dates during their leave and how you will keep in touch

-• email update – send staff newsletters and updates to the employee’s home email account (where appropriate) or arrange for them to have remote access to their work email
+- email update – send staff newsletters and updates to the employee’s personal email account (where appropriate) or arrange for them to have remote access to their work email

 Case study – Keeping in touch